Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 # Tutorial: Log a generated output

-Record the output of a prompt test with a POST /logs request.
-A log captures the model’s response, the prompt ID, optional notes, and a quality score, giving you a permanent history of each test.
-After logging an output you can review it, compare results, or delete entries.
-The steps take about 10 minutes.
+Record the output of a prompt test with a `POST /logs` request.
+A log contains the model’s output, the prompt ID, optional notes, and a quality score, giving you a permanent history of each test.
+After logging an output you can review it and compare the results of different tests.
+This tutorials take about 10 minutes to complete.

 ## Before you start